 This facility is privately owned by physicians.
 This Level II ATS clinical experience will be surgical observation of Chad Laurich, DPM only.
 The clinical experience will occur on Friday of the week with Dr. Randle.
 The ATS will call Dr. Chad Laurich's office (Nacogdoches Podiatry: 936.560.9599) by Wednesday of the week for the Friday surgery schedule.
-Business casual attireis expected with tennis shoes in good condition (khaki-style pants & SFA polo-styled shirt) and SFA name tag clearly visible.
+Business casual attire is expected with tennis shoes in good condition (khaki-style pants & SFA polo-styled shirt) and

+SFA name tag clearly visible.
 Once there, check in with Glenda and change into scrubs.

-Directions: 3610 N University Drive
+Directions- 3610 N University Drive

 From SFA- Turn North on University Drive.
 Head towards Austin Street.
-After passing AustinStreet is 1⁄4 mile on the right.
+After passing Austin Street is 1⁄4 mile on the right.

-Overturf Orthopedics - Orthopedics:
+Azalea Orthopedics - Orthopedics:

-This facility is owned by Steven Overturf, MD, Team Physician for SFA and Orthopedic Surgeon.
+This facility includes preceptors Steven Overturf, MD, and Keith Fishbeck, DO Team Physicians for SFA and Orthopedic Surgeon.
 This is a level II clinical experience.

-Directions: 1300 N. Mound Street; .20 miles- approx. 1 min
+Directions- 3816 N University, Nacogdoches; 2.4 miles- approx. 8 min